Louisiana Rebellion of 1768: Spanish response

-Around July 6, 1769 the Irish-born Spanish general Alexander (Alejandro) O'Reilly — who fought for the Catholic armies of Austria, France, and Spain against the armies of the European Protestant powers — sailed to Louisiana with 23 ships, loaded with 46 cannons, 150,000 pesos, and almost 2,100 soldiers, both black and white, whom he had recruited in Cuba.
+On July 6, 1769, Lieutenant-general Alejandro O'Reilly set sail to Louisiana with 23 ships, loaded with 46 cannons, 150,000 pesos, and almost 2,100 soldiers, both black and white, whom he had recruited in Cuba.
 The flotilla was headed by Ulloa's Volante, which now served as O'Reilly's flagship.
 They reached La Balize on July 21.
 There, O'Reilly landed Francisco Bouligny, his French-speaking aide-de-camp, who carried a letter for Governor Aubrey.
 Bouligny headed upstream to New Orleans, arriving there on the evening of July 24.
 He was met by a somber crowd, who had been alerted to his imminent arrival by a fast boat sent by the garrison at La Balize.
 The following morning, Aubrey assembled the people of the city, formally announcing the arrival of a Spanish armada of ships commanded by General O'Reilly, whose reputation was well known to them.

 On July 27, O'Reilly had a "cordial" meeting on Volante at La Balize with three leaders of the conspiracy, La Frénière, Pierre Marquis and Joseph Milhet.
 La Frénière declared their profound respect for the Spanish king and noted that no blood had been shed in the rebellion.
 He blamed Ulloa's "subversion of the privileges assures by the act of cession" for making the rebellion necessary.
 O'Reilly's reply was succinct: "Gentlemen, it is not possible for me to judge things without first finding out about the prior circumstances."
 He pledged that he would hold a thorough investigation, and that "seditious people" would be brought to justice.
 O'Reilly's flotilla arrived in New Orleans after several weeks sailing upstream.
 O'Reilly disembarked on August 18, having previously met with Aubrey to tell him that he wished to hold the ceremony of taking formal possession of Louisiana as soon as he arrived.
 A cannon shot announced the beginning of the spectacle, which included the disembarking of all of O'Reilly's troops, which included 90 horsemen.
 Spanish officials who had remained in New Orleans when Ulloa left joined O'Reilly's entourage.
 Aubrey read out the transfer orders from the kings of France and Spain, and laid the keys to the city's gates at O'Reilly's feet.
 The French flag was formally lowered and the Spanish flag raised, and artillery and musket fire rang out, while French and Spanish soldiers cried "Long live the Kings!."
 The ceremony concluded with a Te Deum in the cathedral.